Home Majors American Sign Language

-American Sign Language Degree
+American Sign Language

 Students study American Sign Language (ASL) linguistics, Deaf culture, interpretation techniques, and the sociological aspects of the Deaf community.
 Graduates typically pursue careers as ASL interpreters in healthcare, legal, educational, and corporate settings, as well as Deaf education teachers and accessibility coordinators.
 Certified ASL interpreters are in high demand, with the field offering flexible working arrangements and competitive pay.

-What American Sign Language Graduates Do
+What American Sign Language graduates do

 Your command of American Sign Language can lead you directly into classrooms and communities.
 As a secondary school teacher, you’ll spend your days designing lessons on Deaf culture, guiding students through complex grammar, and grading video-based assignments, with opportunities to advance to a department lead.
 The other primary path is interpretation, where your work is dynamic: you might interpret for a patient in a hospital, for a witness in a courtroom, or for an executive in a business meeting.
 Entry-level community work often leads to specialized, high-stakes roles in legal or medical fields.